SysKitTeam/docs-spdockit/README.md

+#Git notes
+Each product has a separate repository.
+For different versions of a product we use git branches.
+Each branch name must start with v, eg: v6.
+You can also have versions with decimals, eg. v6.2.

 # File naming
 All files and folders should be named using lowercase letters, spaces and any special characters should be replaced by "-".